kubesphere/website/content/en/docs/faq/observability/byop.md

 ## Steps to Bring Your Own Prometheus

-To use your own Prometheus stack setup, the steps are listed as below:
+To use your own Prometheus stack setup, perform the following steps:

 1. Uninstall the customized Prometheus stack of KubeSphere